Friends of St. Vincent Park

 • You must be registered and put on the calendar before you can donate

-• The park is open according to staff availability: usually from 8 AM – 5 PM weekdays and Saturday, and until 1 PM on Sunday.
+• The park is open seven days a week according to staff availability: usually from 9 AM – 5 PM weekdays and Saturday, and until 1 PM on Sunday.
+On major holidays or in inclement weather, the park might remain closed.

-• Take all activities inside the Park.
+• Take your ministry inside the Park.
 Do not use the sidewalk or street, church steps or parking lot to set up and give out donations.

 • Honor the Sunday morning hours of worship.
-No donations or ministry groups until 1:00 PM on Sundays without express permission from the church.
+No give-back or ministry groups until 1:00 PM on Sundays without express permission from the church.

-• Limit time you spend distributing food to 90 minutes and the amount to 50 people
+• Limit time you spend distributing food and services to 90 minutes and the amount to 50 people.

-• No structures, mattresses, cushions, furniture, tarps, or tents
+• Please do not distribute cushions, furniture, tarps, or tents.

 Park History Park Gate

-In the 1960’s, Baltimore City created a park next to St. Vincent.
-The park became a favored hangout for those experiencing homelessness or near-homelessness—some of whom slept in the park.
-Their right to do so was defended by former pastor Fr.
+In the early 1960’s, Baltimore City tore down old buildings and created a park next to St. Vincent’s church.
+The park became a favored hangout for those experiencing homelessness or near-homelessness—some of these people slept in the park.
+Their right to rest there was defended by then-pastor Fr.
 Richard Lawrence when St. Vincent purchased the property in 2000.
 In time, the park and church environs at 120 North Front Street became a popular place for charitable donations of clothing and food, and mission visits from area churches and other groups.
 Donors brought food, clothing, tents, tarps and mattresses, and some people set up semi-permanent shelters in the park.
-Encampment was prohibited in the fall of 2009.
-Sleeping in the park was still permitted until the fall of 2019, when, sadly, an inhospitable environment across the parish campus was effected by a group who encamped on the church steps.
-At this time, the park is closed at night.
+In 2009, when the nature of the encampment resulted in the park becoming an unhealthy and unsafe space, encampment was prohibited.
+Sleeping in the park was still permitted until the early fall of 2019.
+That year, sadly, an inhospitable environment across the entire church campus, including the park, was effected by a group who encamped on the church steps.
+At this time, the park is closed every night.
 It is open every day for anyone to rest, talk, read, eat, and be in community with one another.